sedhossein/clean-code-with-clear-coder/README.md

 - Today Is Not All Of Your Life, You should Have Work Tommorrow!
 Keep Learning Every Time .

+- sometimes the Solution is Dirty, Yo kept code Clean!

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna